gintmr/Distill-SAM/README.md

-A Repo for various Distillation-based SAM models.
+This is A Repo of various Distillation-based SAM models.